-In this post we’ll show what we learned from both crunching 1 million press release email pitches and interviewing journalists.
-This is what we learned from analysing our own data:
+In this post, we’ll show what we learned from both crunching 1 million press release email subject lines and interviewing journalists.
+How do you create the perfect press release subject line?
+This is what we learned from analyzing our own data:

-Labeled vs unlabeled
+Labeled vs unlabelled

 - Press release: title of the story

 - PR: title of the story

 For the purpose of our study, we count a press release subject line as "labeled" if it includes the term "Press Release".

 We crunched the data (click and open rates) of over 1 million email pitches and got these results: